DJ-Dingo/pibooth-oled-display/README.rst

 | (pibooth-oled-display support many different image type extensions)

 If you add an images with the same name and File extension(s) as some of the default images, only the user images will be showing.

+**When adding new Logo, you need to restart Pibooth to load it into the logo database**

 | **STATES** - choose **Yes** in the Pibooth Menu under **Show state pictures**